 Retaining Walls in Xeriscaping

 Xeriscaping is a way to landscape a garden in regions that practice water conservation or are prone to drought.
-You will typically avoid or minimize lawns and use a variety of drought-tolerant plants.
+The plan typically avoids or minimizes lawns and uses a variety of drought-tolerant plants.
 The walls create additional interest in a simple design.Continue to 7 of 22 below.

 07 of 22